ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

 ### Data Collection for Red Hat Virtualization

-To collect capacity and utilization data for Red Hat Virtualization (RHV), you must add a user to the RHV-M history database for {{ site.data.product.title }} to use.
+To collect capacity and utilization data for Red Hat Virtualization (RHV), you must add a user to the RHV-M history database for {{ site.data.product.title_short }} to use.

 Perform this procedure on the PostgreSQL server where the history database (ovirt\_engine\_history) is located.
 Usually, this is the RHV-M server.